Luxembourg entry visa for third-country nationals

 Depending on the reason for the visit, they will need:

-- either an airport transit visa (visa A) to pass through the international zone in airports, but which does not allow travellers to enter Schengen countries;
+- either an airport transit visa (Type A visa) to pass through the international zone in airports, but which does not allow travellers to enter the Schengen area;

-- or a short stay visa (visa C) to transit through or stay in the Schengen area for a continued or interrupted period of 90 days at the most during each period of 180 days for the purpose of:
+- or a short stay visa (type C visa) to transit through or stay in the Schengen area for a continued or interrupted period of 90 days at the most during each period of 180 days for the purpose of:

 - tourist or family visits;